mluvisi16/brodericks-compendium-plants-fungi/README.md

 * Automate the foraging/crafting likely through integration with the suggested use section modules
 * Add more plants, get a followup module going for animal/monster parts and potion crafting.

-Feel free to visit my repo to report issues or create suggestions for future content or plant updates.
+Feel free to visit my repo or message me on discord "vitamorte" to report issues or create suggestions for future content or plant updates.
 Enjoy your wilderness foraging!